Budibase/website/content/blog/updates/2023/pricing-v3.md

 Your pricing has changed and limits increased.

-- Customers paying monthly - If you are on a monthly contract you can upgrade or remain on your current plan until 31st March 2024.
-On the 1st April 2024, you will be required to move to the new Premium plan.
-If you’d like to upgrade to the new pricing today, please [contact our sales team](https://budibase.com/contact).
+- Customers paying monthly - You can upgrade or remain on your current plan until 31st March 2024.
+On the 1st April 2024, you will be moved to the new Premium plan.
+If you’d like to upgrade to the new pricing, please [contact our sales team](https://budibase.com/contact).

-- Customers paying annually - If you are on an annual contract you will remain on that contract until the end of your annual contract.
-Once your annual contract ends, you will be moved to the new Premium plan.
+- Customers paying annually - You will remain on your contract until it finishes.
+Once your contract ends, you will be moved to the new Premium plan.

+- We’ve increased the internal database record limit to 25,000 and automation run limit to 5,000 for Premium plan customers hosting with Budibase Cloud.
+We’ve also increased the duration of backups and automation logs on the Premium plan (Cloud and Self-hosted) from 1 week to 1 month.

+- The Premium plan is now available to customers who prefer to self-host.